 Lots of new developments this week.
-Your baby can fold their own fingers, and their mouth opens and closes to swallow amniotic fluid, which is absorbed by their digestive tract and excreted as urine through the kidneys, which are functioning as-of not very long ago.
-Skin has cells called melanocytes that will be responsible for the pigmentation of your baby’s skin after they are born.
+Your baby is starting to swallow amniotic fluid, which is absorbed by their digestive tract and excreted as urine through the kidneys.
+Your baby’s skin cells that are responsible for the pigmentation of their skin after they’re born are being formed, and soft hair on their eyebrows and head are starting to appear.
 Bones continue to form and their little skeleton is gradually coming together.
-And, of course, they are absolutely gorgeous!

 At 13 weeks, your baby is around the size of a nectarine and can now open and close their fists, as well as open and close their mouths to make swallowing motions.

 Usually, by the end of the third month all those little ‘discomforts’ of early pregnancy begin to fade and you may find yourself feeling pretty good.
 Take every opportunity to get outside, to enjoy some fresh air, even if all is not blue skies and bright sunshine.

 As you know, when you’re pregnant your nutritional needs change because you’re nourishing your growing baby’s body as well as your own.
 Although you need approximately 50% more of some important nutrients to create an environment that will best support your baby’s growth and development, this doesn’t require you eating 50% more kilojoules!
 During your second trimester, if you’re starting from a healthy weight, you will need about 1,400 kilojoules more than what you ate before you were pregnant.
 It is important that your calories are chosen wisely: small changes can make a big difference.